f1337/f1337.github.io/scratchpad/co-ops.md

 ## Anti-Features

 - Not hierarchical.
 At LendingHome, it took less than two months for the "architecture guild" to be hijacked and turned into a defacto "architecture review board".
 And not for healthy reasons.
 - Not guilds.
-The word guild is overloaded with ancient connotations.
+The word guild is overloaded with connotations that contradict the intended pattern.
 Plus copying [Spotify](https://www.atlassian.com/agile/agile-at-scale/spotify) isn't agile, it's [cargo-culting](https://en.wikipedia.org/wiki/Cargo_cult).
 Spotify's "model" works for them because, bear with me, it's _modeled_ after Spotify's unique organizational needs.

 ## Example goals

 - Improve signal-to-noise ratios of our alerting.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0OTk2MjY3MywtMTYyNTQyNjc2NywtMT
+eyJoaXN0b3J5IjpbMTkxNDI3ODc1MSwtMTYyNTQyNjc2NywtMT
 gzNTUxNDg0N119
 -->